 TIP: Don’t forget to look up!
-Being so far away from civilisation, without the pollution of towns and cities means you will see the stars in a way you never could have imagined!
+Being so far away from civilisation, without the pollution of towns and cities means you will see the stars in a way you otherwise never would have imagined!

 Day 6 – Back to Amman via the Dead Sea

-The next day your guide will transport you back to the main entrance to Wadi Rum, where they can arrange transport to take you back to Aqaba.
+The next day your guide will transport you back to the main entrance to Wadi Rum, where they can arrange transport to take you back to Amman (or wherever you want to go next).
 It’s probably more cost efficient to arrange this in advance – on my trip we were lucky enough to meet a lovely man called Ahmed, who ferried us around the country at practically no cost!